OutSystems/docs-support/src/enterprise/upgrade/upgrade-lifetime.md

 <div class="info" markdown="1">

-If you are running an OutSystems version that is not supported anymore, you first need to [upgrade to a supported OutSystems version](upgrade-platform.md).
+If you are running an OutSystems version that's not supported anymore, you first need to [upgrade to a supported OutSystems version](upgrade-platform.md).

 </div>